-- How would support for learners with additional learning needs be affected? - How would support for learners with English as an Additional Language be affected? - How would learners receiving Free School Meals be affected? - How would Minority Ethnic learners be affected?
+- Impact on pupils with Additional Learning Needs (ALN) - How would support for learners with English as an Additional Language be affected? - How would learners receiving Free School Meals be affected? - How would Minority Ethnic learners be affected?

 How would the changes affect other schools?